GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

 \section{Statistics}

-We show the statistics of GiantMIDI-piano in this section.
-The statistics include the number and duration of pieces of different composers, the nationalities of composers, and the note distribution of composers.
-Then, we investigate the statistics of six composers from different eras by calculating their chroma, interval, trichord and tetrachord distributions.
+We analyse the statistics of GiantMIDI-piano, including the number and duration of music works composed by different composers, the nationality of composers, and the distribution of notes by composers.
+Then, we investigate the statistics of six composers from different eras by calculating their pitch class, interval, trichord, and tetrachord distributions.
+All of Fig. \ref{fig:composer_works_num} to Fig. \ref{fig:selected_composers_chords_4} except Fig. \ref{fig:nationalities} are plotted with the statistics of the curated GiantMIDI-Piano dataset.
+Fig. \ref{fig:nationalities} shows the manually-checked nationalities of 2,786 composers in the full GiantMIDI-Piano dataset.